An introduction to Bent Jorgensen's ideas: Dispersion Models

 The integral equations (\ref{eq.2.1.01}) related to unit deviances constructed with characteristic functions as above, when $C=\re$, for a fixed $\tau = \tau_0$, becomes

 for all $\mu\in\re$.
 Here the convolution operator, $``*"$, refers to the convolution between functions.
 We want to solve the equation for $a_{\tau_0} (\,\cdot\,) = a (\,\cdot\,;\tau_0)$ where $K_{\tau_0} (\,\cdot\, ) = \exp \{ -1/(2\tau_0)[ 1 - \varphi (\,\cdot\,) ] \}$ is the kernel of a convolution equation.
 It is remarkable that the kernel $K_{\tau_0}$ is a characteristic function of a probability measure as proved in the Corollary 1.3.4 in \cite{Ushakov1999}, page 8, and therefore it has a well defined Fourier transform.
 The solution of the convolution equation (\ref{eq.2.1.06}) does not depend on $\mu$, which is a consequence of the Lemma 5.2 in \cite{Jorgensen1997}.
-A calculation involving the formalism of tempered distributions, see \cite{Rudin-1973}, Chapters 7 and 9, and the delta Dirac distribution (in the sense of generalized functions), yields a general (formal weak) solution of the type $ a_{\tau_0} (\,\cdot\, ) = \mathcal{F}^{-1} \left [ \delta (\,\cdot\, ) / \mathcal{F} \{ K_{\tau_0} \} (\,\cdot\, ) \right ] . $ Here $ \mathcal{F}$ and $ \mathcal{F}^{-1}$ are the Fourier transform and the inverse of the Fourier transform, respectively.
-Note that the function $a(\,\cdot\, ; \tau) = a_{\tau} (\,\cdot\, )$ cannot be factorized as a product of a function of the observations $y$ and a function of the parameter $\tau$; therefore the model generated is not a PDM.
-It is easy to see that the dispersion model generated by the unit deviance $d$ is not an EDM.
+A calculation involving the formalism of tempered distributions, see \cite{Rudin-1973}, Chapters 7 and 9, and the delta Dirac distribution (in the sense of generalized functions), yields a general (formal weak) solution of the type

+Here $ \mathcal{F}$ and $ \mathcal{F}^{-1}$ are the Fourier transform and the inverse of the Fourier transform, respectively.
+Note that the function $a(\,\cdot\, ; \tau) = a_{\tau} (\,\cdot\, )$ can be factorized as a product of a function of the observations $y$ and a function of the parameter $\tau$; therefore, the model generated is a PDM.
+A calculation involving projections on the orthogonal complement of $L^2(\re)$ closure of the $span\{ K(\,\cdot\, - \mu): \mu\in\re\}$ allows to construct, for each PDM generated as above, at least one DM that is neither a PDM nor an EDM.
 Let $\mathcal{P}_0$ be the class of Borel probability measures in $\re$ that are symmetric around zero and are not a lattice distribution.
 The discussion above allows us to claim that the cardinality of the regular dispersion models that are not a PDM and not a reproductive EDM is at least the same as the cardinality of $\mathcal{P}_0$.
 Moreover, the cardinality of those models that are regular is at least the cardinality of the set of elements of $\mathcal{P}_0$ that have the first two central moments finite.
 To our best knowledge, this result has never been exposed in the literature before.
 This idea will be further explored in a future publication.